leanprover-community/blog/posts/sphere-packing-1.md

 to a time when we would have more participants.

 Nevertheless, we were not deterred, and we were keen to find more ways to experiment with AI.
-At ItaLean, Sidharth and Maryna gave a joint talk about this project, in which they highlighted AI contributions to the project, discussed ways in which such contributions could be improved, and openly invited AI companies to get involved in the effort.
-Soon after ItaLean, Sidharth was contacted by [Cameron Freer](https://cfreer.org), an MIT research scientist who has developed impressive [Lean4 Skills for Claude](https://github.com/cameronfreer/lean4-skills).
+At ItaLean, Sid and Maryna gave a joint talk about this project, in which they highlighted AI contributions to the project, discussed ways in which such contributions could be improved, and openly invited AI companies to get involved in the effort.
+Soon after ItaLean, Sid was contacted by [Cameron Freer](https://cfreer.org), an MIT research scientist who has developed impressive [Lean4 Skills for Claude](https://github.com/cameronfreer/lean4-skills).
 In just a few